material-motion/material-motion/README.md

 ## Who should read this?

-The chapter titled "Engineering concepts" is for software engineers familiar with animation systems.
+This book is written for software engineers familiar with animation systems.

-The chapter titled "Material motion language" is for motion designers and tool creators.

 ## Announcements